 - Bakers twine

 - Graduation banner template.
-You can access it in the resource library, below
+You can access it in the resource library, available to my email subscribers.

 HOW TO MAKE A DIY GRADUATION BANNER